marcelofern/marcelofern.github.io/notes/databases/postgres/lock_timeout.md

 How long to wait until the lock is acquired before cancelling the statement.

-Note: Emphasis on the fact that the `lock_timeout` setting doesn't affect how long the lock is held, only how long it's allowed to take to acquire it.
+Note: Emphasis on the fact that the `lock_timeout` setting doesn't affect how long the lock is held, only how long the transaction is allowed wait in order to acquire it.

+Note 2: The timeout counter starts when the transaction joins the queue of locks.
+So if there are 3 transactions waiting to acquire the same lock, the 4th one wouldn't wait until all 3 transactions are completed before the lock timeout counter starts.

 ```sql
 // sets the lock for the whole session